hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 a user using mobile to download this single file and then run locally from the mobile.

 The user can enter the state and the date for which they want to check availability for.

+NOTE: This is a asyncronous parallel version, so the search results appear, as they become available, on the screen.

 NodeJS based